-Travelers have a love affair with the planet.
-Thats why they want to see it all.
+We travelers have a love affair with the planet.
+Thats why we want to see it all.
 When I began traveling in the developing world, I was living and working off-the-grid in remote Alaska.
-I took the protocols and tools used in the wilderness and applied them to my traveling life.
-Whether in the most remote wilderness or the most populated metroplexes, these products are crucial for traveling sustainably.
+After a few trips through Asia, I didn’t want to be apart of the wasteful antics that were “the way of life” in this part of the world.

-- Steri-pen :: Drinking tap water when traveling in developing nations can be downright scary and even lethal.
+- Steri-pen :: Drinking tap water when traveling in developing nations can be downright scary, even lethal.
 Most travelers buy countless bottles of drinking water throughout their adventures.
 Ready for this?
 You can buy your own personal tiny little water purification system called a Steri-pen.
 From the rivers of Nepal to the faucets of India, I have tried and tested my Steri-pen.
 As effective as it is tiny, the Steri-pen is a game-changer in the world of traveling sustainably.

 - Portable Water Filtration Straw :: Similar to the Steri-pen, this portable filteration straw is small and easy to use.
 In Alaska, I always kept a filtration Straw in my first aid kit incase my Steri-pen batteries ran out.
-At the end of your travels, this would make a lovely gift to give along your travels as well if you will be traveling to areas where clean drinking water is not available to the locals.
+At the end of your travels, this would make a lovely gift to to someone in an area where clean drinking water is not readily available.

 - Re-useable utensils and straws :: Anti-straw campaigners have found plastic straws washing up by the millions.
-In Bali, you will find a straw served with nearly every coconut, soda and fruit juice.
-It adds up.
-Same for chopsticks, single use cups, plates … the list goes on and on.
-If you like to use utensils and straws, then bring your own bamboo utensils and straws.
+In Asia, you will find a plastic straw served with nearly every coconut, soda and fruit juice.
+It adds up quick.
+Same story for single use chopsticks, cups, plates … the list goes on and on.
+If you like to use utensils or straws, then bring your own.
+Bamboo utensils and straws are light, easy to clean and environmentally friendly.
 Check out these: Bamboo Utensils here

 - Moon | Deva cup :: I have no idea how to gracefully move from the topic of food to feminine products, so I will awkwardly dive right in.
 The average woman uses roughly 11,000 tampons in her lifetime.
-The time it takes for a tampon or pad to degrade in a landfill is centuries longer than the lifespan of the woman who used it, particularly when wrapped in a plastic wrapper or bag. (read more here).
+The time it takes for a tampon or pad to degrade in a landfill is centuries longer than the lifespan of the woman who used it (particularly when wrapped in a plastic wrapper or bag. (read more here).
 I have been a happy moon cup user for nearly 10 years.
 In my opinion this is by far the healthiest and safest option for our bodies.
-Free from bleach and without the excessive drying effect of cotton, more importantly you can rid yourself from the risks of toxic shock syndrome.
-I cant help but add, that as a surfer it just works a hell of a lot better than any other option (and I have tried them all).
-The eco-friendly alternatives to disposable pads and tampons are: silicon menstrual cups, reusable pads (which I personally find difficult to travel with but great when home) and unbleached/organic cotton varieties of disposables (if you must).
+Moon Cups are bleach-free and do not have the excessive drying effects of cotton.
+More importantly, you can rid yourself from the risks of toxic shock syndrome.
+As a surfer it just works a hell of a lot better than any other option (and I have tried them all).
+The eco-friendly alternatives to disposable pads and tampons are silicon menstrual cups, reusable pads (which I personally find difficult to travel with but great when home) and unbleached/organic cotton varieties of disposables (if you must).
 Find out everything you need to know: here.

 - Do a little research and stay at smaller homestays vs massive hotel chains :: Hundreds of hotels use up a large share of freshwater reserves, with each four-star room consuming 300 litres a day.
 In Bali alone, every year 700 hectares of land is lost to hotels, luxury housing for rich foreigners.
 Consider a smaller homestay or hotel.
 Stay closer to the beach versus staying somewhere with a large pool.
 Do a little research and support the local people and their businesses instead of large established hotel chains.